Sidra-Rashid/Parallel-encryption/README.md

 -Time taken with 2 threads: 71.9311ms
 -Time taken with 1 threads: 110.1972ms

--At which point we reach the same efficiency level as the serial code.
+### At which point we reach the same efficiency level as the serial code.
 -Time taken without threads: 112.3665ms